tlseminar/tlseminar.github.io/web/content/post/blogging.md

   subdirectory.
 You can start by copying an earlier file in that directory (e.g., `class1.md`) and updating the header section (between the `+++` marks) and replacing everything after that with your content.
+Don't forget to update the date so your page will appear in the right order.

-You can use multiple files (but probably only one in the `post/` directory (this will show up as pages on the front list).
+- You can use multiple files (but probably only one in the `post/` directory (this will show up as pages on the front list).
 Use the `web/content/images` directory for images and the `web/content/docs` directory for papers.
 Using images and other